yeoman/generator-webapp/docs/recipes/handlebars.md

 > * [gulp-handlebars](https://github.com/lazd/gulp-handlebars) precompiles raw `.hbs` templates into JavaScript
 > * [gulp-define-module](https://github.com/wbyoung/gulp-define-module) and [gulp-declare](https://github.com/lazd/gulp-declare) are used together to package up the compiled JavaScript template into a namespaced module

-Install Handlebars.js as a bower component:
+Install Handlebars as a bower component:

 ```sh
 $ bower install --save handlebars